Aishitha27/Bangalore-Air-Quality-Scores/README.md

 # Tracking and Evaluating Air Quality Trends in Bangalore

 Air pollution is the second leading cause of death and the top environmental contributor to fatalities worldwide, responsible for over 8 million deaths in 2021.
 The effects of air pollution are everywhere, even though we can’t see them with the naked eye.
 From birth defects to respiratory illnesses, it impacts us in ways we may not even realize.
-As living beings on this planet, we have the right to breathe clean air—air that doesn’t harm or make us sick.
+As living beings on this planet, we have the right to breathe clean air.

 I took up this project because I am passionate about studying and advocating for a healthy and clean environment—a birthright of every living being, including the plants and trees that surround us.
 I firmly believe in the saying: **"We do not inherit the Earth from our ancestors; we borrow it from our children."**